AndrewJConley/KPP_to_CAMP/README.md

 # KPP_to_CAMP

-Use at great risk.
+This code is fragile and requires hand validation of the conversions.

-Parses KPP files under a significant number of assumptions, due to lack of a clear syntax.
+Parses WRF-KPP files under a significant number of assumptions, due to lack of a clear syntax.

 This targets a number of WRF-chem files and one potential CAMP data format